 Thanksgiving is a wonderful holiday that presents a great opportunity to gather with cherished friends and family and enjoy a delicious meal together.
 It also ends up being a source of stress for many people for different reasons.
-If you have a child on the autism spectrum, you likely know some of the complications that can come up during family gatherings due to your child’s needs.
+If you have a child with behavioral issues, you likely know some of the complications that can come up during family gatherings due to your child’s needs.
 Since Thanksgiving tends to be an all-day affair for many families, it takes some extra preparation to get through the day smoothly.

 Traveling for Thanksgiving